NicoleLehmeyer/PHILOSOPHERS/README.md

   3. PUSH SWAP SORT: (a) small sorts for 2 & 3 integers. (b) big sort (as written below) for > 3 integers<br>
   4. Free stacks<br>
   <br>
-  <b>Big Sort Method:</b><br>
-  1. Push all but 3 integers to 'stack b'<br>
-  2. Small sort on 'stack a' to create an ascending order<br>
-  3. For each integer in 'stack b', assign: (1) target position - position in 'stack a' with value of next lowest value, (2) cost - lowest number of moves to get 'stack b' integer to its target position in 'stack a'.<br>
-  4. Execute the sequence of operations for the 'stack b' integer with the 'cheapest' move number to get to its target position.<br>
-  5. Repeat until there are no values in 'stack b', then ra/rra (dependent on if smallest int is in top or bottom half of the stack) until the smallest value is at the top of the stack.<br>
   <br>
   <br>
 </p>